AgentTroll/blog/2019-03-20-lessons-learned-debugging-part-1.md

-they are meant to make it possible to check code where very literally your life may depend on its correctness: code that is used to control the airplane that you fly on, the nuclear powerplant a few miles from where you live, or the spacecraft that carries astronauts into orbit.
+they are meant to make it possible to check code where very literally your life may depend on its correctness: code that is used to control the airplane that you fly on, the nuclear power plant a few miles from where you live, or the spacecraft that carries astronauts into orbit.
 The rules act like the seat-belt in your car: initially they are perhaps a little uncomfortable, but after a while their use